 Introduction

-Graduate Students must file the FAFSA to determine eligibility for the Federal Direct Unsubsidized Student Loan and Graduate PLUS loan programs.
-These loans have a loan origination fee and accrue interest from the time of disbursement.
-The Graduate PLUS loan also requires passing a credit check and has a higher interest rate and loan origination fee.
+The Federal Direct Unsubsidized loan has a loan origination fee and accrues interest from the time of disbursement.
+The Federal Graduate PLUS loan has the above, requires passing a credit check, has a higher interest rate and loan origination fee.
+The loan origination fee amount and interest rates are determined annually by the U.S. Congress.

 Federal Direct Unsubsidized and Graduate PLUS Loans